 When it comes to products derived from animals, there are always some ethical concerns.
-Higher-end brands use ethically sourced down.
+Higher-end sleeping bag brands use ethically sourced down.
 If you want to get a sleeping bag that’s “cruelty-free,” look for the RDS label.

 The advantages of down insulation:

-- Often has water-resistant treatment
+- Often has a water-resistant treatment

 - Performs well in cold, dry weather

 - Can last up to 25 years